You have turned-in this assignment. You can review the lesson and see your previous answers.

 The major political parties had different ideas about education.

-So we're gonna stick with just the two major ones that labelling over a little bit more to the left and Conservative, a bit more to the right.
+So we're going to stick with just the two major ones that Labor leaning over a little bit more to the left and Conservative a bit more to the right.

 Then the same in terms of crime.

-Whereas the Labour Party focused more on visible neighbourhood policing, tackling antisocial behaviour and banning the sale of certain knives, things like machetes and zombie knives.
+Whereas the Labor Party focused more on visible neighborhood policing tackling antisocial behavior and banning the sale of certain knives, things like machetes and zombie knives.

-Now hopefully that showed you a little bit of how different parties have different manifestos and ideas, which will then sit differently along that political spectrum.
+Now hopefully that shows you a little bit of how different parties have different manifestos and ideas, which will sit differently along that political spectrum.

 So if you think about there, so you've got the 12 different party ideas and you've also got seven members who are independent and have their own ideas as well.

-So you're getting a different range of views in the House of Commons.
+So you are getting a different range of views in the House of Commons.

 Now when we think about political parties, actually coalition governments help with democracy because they bring together political parties that have different ideas.